gjbekker/cif-parsers/README.md

 ```

 Here, all `data` objects are elements of an associated array.
 Each category within a `data` object is again an element of their parent `data` object, represented as an associative array.
 The `data items` of the category are key-value pairs within this associative array, where the values are an array of `data values` to include `loop_` structures.
 No discrimination is made between `loop_` and regular structures, both are stored as an associative array.
+The "." and "?"
+CIF values are both saved as `null` values in mmJSON, since `undefined` is unfortunately not available in JSON in order to distinguish the two.